 Key modules give you a sample of art materials and media that you might like to study in more depth.
 Further modules using specified medium can be found in the Optional Lists and cover three dimensional, design, two dimensional painting and drawing modules, computer related design, printmaking and art history.
 So, this allows you to design your own learning to your strengths.

 Tutors bring our provision to your doorstep but some modules require more technical back up or a larger space and you will need to travel in to Aberystwyth for the odd course, but we try and arrange car shares to help you out.
 We also rotate classes so that they appear in the different localities over a period of years.
 You could consider our self -paced online learning instead with no incurred travel costs.
 Our face-to-face classes are held during the day, evenings and weekends, vacation and summer residential schools.
 Some classes are held in our main base areas, but we also teach in outreach areas such a village halls and galleries.

 What does the Certificate allow me to progress on to?

 Completion of the Certificate of Higher Education: Art and Design, plus an interview and portfolio allow entry to the 2nd year of the degree programme (CQFW5) at the School of Art, Aberystwyth.
-They have a number of degrees and each degree scheme requires a range of key modules that are required in order to transfer; these will be listed in your student hand book which will be sent to you on registration.
+They have a number of degrees and each degree scheme requires a range of key or core modules that are required in order to transfer; these will be listed in your student hand book which will be sent to you on registration.